-DIVERSITY MAKING A DIFFERENCE IN SCOUTING 15 minutes FACILITATOR Say: We all work together in the BSA on behalf of America's youth, providing the depth of experience from our own cultural or ethnic background.
-You will have Making a Difference Through Scouting opportunities to reach out this summer and make a difference for everyone who work together in the BSA on behalf of Am-providing the depth of experience from a ilor ethnic background. attends your camp.
+15 minutes DIVERSITY MAKING A DIFFERENCE IN SCOUTING FACILITATOR Making a Difference Through Scouting • We all work together in the BSA on behalf of America's youth, providing the depth of experience from our own cultural or ethmic background.
+Say: We all work together in the BSA on behalf of America's youth, providing the depth of experience from our own cultural or ethnic background.
+You will have opportunities to reach out this summer and make a difference for everyone who attends your camp. - Now can you make your camp more wilcoming to those with utility - Now can you will depression? - Now can you be for make your, during camp cobes, not engage more youth - Now can you help call members who are not gan of the deminant callpark to feel more welkernit will support their success camp? - Now can you help call members who are not gan of the deminant callpark to feel more welkernit will support their success camp? - Now can you help call members who are not gan of the deminant callpark to feel more welkernit will support their success camp? - Now can you will be an output to the deminant of the deminant callpark to feel more welkernit well support their success camp?
 The following questions are designed to draw today's discussion into actionable plans.
 Our final activity in this session will give you the opportunity to look to the future for you and for Scouting.
 We are going to break into 3 groups.
 You will have 5 minutes to come up as many ideas as possible for your question.
 Each group will be answering one of the following questions: How can you make your camp more welcoming to more Scouts and Scouters?
 How can you help to attract and engage more youth in Scouting and to attend our camp?
 How can you help staff members who belong to marginalized identities feel more welcome and support their success at camp?
 Do: Give five minutes to discuss and then bring the group back together.
 Allow each group 1 minute to report.